Public dental services

 Public dental services are delivered via a range of facilities including mobile dental clinics, school dental clinics and community dental clinics.

-For adults and their dependants to be eligible for publicly funded dental care they must be a Queensland resident and, where applicable, in receipt of benefits from any of the following concession cards:
+For adults and their dependants to be eligible for free public dental care they must be a Queensland resident and, where applicable, in receipt of benefits from any of the following concession cards:

 - Pensioner Concession Card issued by the Department of Veterans' Affairs

 - Pensioner Concession Card issued by Centrelink

 Children and adolescents

 For children to be eligible for free public dental care they must: